cds-snc/distributed-playbook/bond_with_each_other.md

 We’re still humans, even if we mostly only see each other in video chat.
 How can we build understandings of each other as humans when we don’t bump into each other in the hallway or by the much lauded, proverbial water cooler?

 ## Healthy work practices
 We’ve done a lot of thinking about how to be healthy as individuals.
 We think a lot about what counts as work, what taking breaks looks like, how to have boundaries between work and not work, and how to distribute time over a day.
-We have a lot more to say in 🔒[our healthy work habits in a distributed company internal doc](https://docs.google.com/document/d/1u8NVVPv5lmxjrjpLEPDrBveL3avaVAPy2jPMfenGRlI/edit).
+We have a lot more to say in 🔒[our healthy work habits in a distributed company internal doc].
 We’d recommend every organization come up with a similar doc which aligns with their work habits and expectations.
 (We, along with the research, stand by a 40 hour work week maximum.)

 Applicable to groups over 50 - when habits are no longer transferable across the whole group by observation and happenstance.